Certification and Renewal Training Requirements

 Foster Care and Adoptive Community - FCAC Online Training offers hundreds of courses (some interactive) with new topics added continuously.
 Certificates are immediately generated with the passing of a course test and are either emailed or downloaded directly.
 Certificates contain your name, course title, hours credited, and date.

-Foster Parent Lending Library - The Oregon Post Adoption Resource Center (ORPARC) has a wonderful Lending Library that is free to be used by Oregon Foster, Relative, and Pre-Adoptive, Guardianship and Adoptive Parents.
+Foster Parent Lending Library - The Oregon Post Adoption Resource Center (ORPARC) has a wonderful online Lending Library that is free to be used by Oregon Resource Parents, Relative Resource Parents, and Pre-Adoptive, Guardianship and Adoptive Parents.

-Foster Parent Orientation Manual - This manual gives practical information and guidance about DHS Child Welfare, ongoing training, medical care, travel, the role of the court, visitation plans and more.
+Foster Parent Orientation Manual - This manual gives practical information and guidance about ODHS Child Welfare, ongoing training, medical care, travel, the role of the court, visitation plans and more.

-FosterParentTraining.com - Online training site for licensed foster parents.
+FosterParentTraining.com - Online training site for licensed resource parents.

-Oregon Post Adoption Resource Center (OPARC) - Provides services for Oregon DHS adoptive and assisted guardianship families.
+Oregon Post Adoption Resource Center (ORPARC) - Provides services for Oregon DHS adoptive and assisted guardianship families.
 Services included information, assistance, referral, in-depth consultation, advocacy and support, parent education and training.
 Resource parents and relative resource parents are also welcome at ORPARC trainings.